-The obligation to reduce GHG emissions, which was introduced in Germany in 2015, is truly unique in the world.
+In Germany, the greenhouse gas reduction obligation was introduced for the first time worldwide in 2015.
 Distributors (i.e. the petroleum companies) must provide evidence of compliance.
 Bioethanol plays the most important role in the majority of countries that have quota requirements.
 Again, its use is driven by oversupply in the grain and sugar markets.
 The biofuel funding policy's aim is not only to contribute to protecting the climate and natural resources, but also to reduce pressure on the market and, consequently, stabilise prices for farmers.
 The major exporters of agricultural produce in particular can be expected to continue to pursue their previous biofuels policies in the national action plans for decarbonising the transport sector they are required to provide by 2020 (Paris climate protection agreement).